Manuel Hauzinger

 Manuel Hauzinger (born 3 December 1982, in Vienna, Austria) is a former motorcycle speedway rider from Austria.
-He is an eight times champion of Austria. and earned 2 caps for the Austria national speedway team.
+He is an eight-time champion of Austria. and earned two caps for the Austria national speedway team.

 Career

-He rode in the United Kingdom for the Berwick Bandits in the Premier League.
+Hauzinger rode in the United Kingdom for the Berwick Bandits in the Premier League.
 He also rode for the Swindon Robins in the Elite League, replacing Theo Pijper.
-He made a memorable debut for Swindon against the Eastbourne Eagles, where he scored 8 points and beat Grand Prix star Scott Nicholls.
+He made a memorable debut for Swindon against the Eastbourne Eagles, where he scored eight points and beat Grand Prix star Scott Nicholls.

 Hauzinger has won the Austrian National Championship eight times (2002, 2004, 2005, 2006, 2007, 2008, 2009 and 2010) and represented Austria in the 2004 Speedway World Cup.
 He also won the 2007 Argentine Championship.